แชร์ผ่าน

 Configure your multiparty private offers

-Configure your multiparty private offers from the Private offers dashboard within the left-nav menu of the Marketplace offers workspace in Partner Center.
+Configure your multiparty private offers from the Private offers dashboard on the left menu of the Marketplace offers workspace in Partner Center.

 2. Select Marketplace offers from the home page.

-3. Select Private offers from the left-nav menu to open the dashboard.
+3. Select Private offers from the left menu to open the dashboard.

 4. Select the Multiparty tab.